Andresmup/github-foundations/00_THE_BASICS/Readme.md

 VCSs give each contributor a unified and consistent view of a project, surfacing work that's already in progress.
 Seeing a transparent history of changes, who made them, and how they contribute to the development of a project helps team members stay aligned while working independently.

+### Distributed version control system

+Descentralized VSC (DVSC) became very popular for many reasons including:
+- Full local history and complete a copy of the repo locally.
+- Straigthforward and efficient branching and merging.
+- Better perfomance, improve fault tolerance, flexible workflows, work fully offline.

+> [!NOTE]
+> In a distributed version control system, every developer has a full copy of the project and project history.
+Unlike once popular centralized version control systems, DVCSs don't need a constant connection to a central repository.

 ### GIT

 Git is a distributed version control system (DVSC).

 Each change of your code (git commit) can be captured and tracked throughout the history of your project (git tree)

-In a distributed version control system, every developer has a full copy of the project and project history.
-Unlike once popular centralized version control systems, DVCSs don't need a constant connection to a central repository.

 In resume Git offers:
 - Git lets developers see the entire timeline of their changes, decisions, and progression of any project in one place.
 From the moment they access the history of a project, the developer has all the context they need to understand it and start contributing.